pri22296/beautifultable/docs/quickstart.rst

    | Michael  |  3   |  boy   |
    +----------+------+--------+

-You can do much more with TablePrinter but this much should give you a good start.
+You can do much more with BeautifulTable but this much should give you a good start.
 Those of you who are interested to have more control can read the API Documentation.